j-hannes/elm-tutorial/readme.md

 then you can add a name field, description field etc. (or initialize your repository via `npm init`).

+Since we are not including external dependencies in our git repository, we need to add the node_modules folder to our .gitignore list.

 Let's test our first gulp task:

     $ gulp clean